<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 • Create a realistic budget: A carefully planned budget can help businesses prioritise expenses and avoid overspending.

-• Renegotiate payment terms with creditors: If facing financial difficulties, businesses can approach their creditors to negotiate more manageable payment terms or interest rates.
+• Renegotiate payment terms with creditors: If facing financial difficulties, businesses can approach their creditors to negotiate more manageable payment terms or business credit interest rates

 • Consolidate debt: Combining multiple debts into one loan with a lower interest rate can make it easier to manage and pay off.